-We propose the Fe(III) salt forms octahedral PyBOX complex 10 in the presence of the ligand L4 (see supplementary information S90 for mass spectrometry data consistent with this complex).
-This can undergo ligand exchange to form complex 11 in which the naphthol binds in a bidentate fashion (see supplementary information S91 for mass spectrometry evidence for this species).
-We propose that indole radicals 12 are generated from indoles by single electron oxidation by Fe(III) complex 10 (Figure 4c)41.
-This radical may be complexed (reversibly) to the Fe(II) center^{42,43} which would confer extra stability to this species and potentially render it persistent44; this is consistent with our observation that the homocoupled 3,3'-bisindole is not a product of this reaction.
+We propose the Fe(III) salt forms octahedral PyBOX complex 10 in the presence of the ligand L4 (see supplementary 190 191 information S90 for mass spectrometry data consistent with this complex).
+This can undergo ligand exchange to form a complex in which the naphthol binds in a bidentate fashion (see supplementary information S91 for mass 192 spectrometry evidence for this species).
+Oxidation to Fe(IV) complex 11 occurs with di-tert-butylperoxide, (which 193 also liberates a tert-butoxy radical); subsequent reversible single electron transfer (SET) generates an Fe(III) ligated 194 naphthoxy radical 12.
+We propose that indole radicals 13 can be generated from indoles in the presence of Fe(III) 195 complex 10 and an external oxidant (Figure 4c) or by SET from Fe(IV) complex 11.
+This radical may be complexed 196 (reversibly) to the Fe(III) center^{43,44} which would confer extra stability to this species and potentially render it 197 persistent45; this, in conjunction with the extremely low concentration of this species, is consistent with our 198 observation that the homocoupled 3,3'-bisindole is not a product of this reaction.
+We believe that it is likely this 199 200 oxidation does not play a significant role in the cross-coupling reaction.